horacio3/battleground/README.md

-# Bedrock Playground
+# Battleground

-Bedrock Playground is a powerful tool designed to help developers and AI enthusiasts explore and compare Amazon Bedrock's Large Language Models (LLMs).
+Battleground is a powerful tool designed to help developers and AI enthusiasts explore and compare Amazon Bedrock's Large Language Models (LLMs).
 Key features include:

 - Model Comparison: Evaluate and compare the speed, performance, and cost of different Bedrock LLM models side by side.
 - Image Generation: Utilize Bedrock's image generation capabilities to create and compare visual outputs across models.